 Get out of bed slowly and avoid sudden movements.

-Slowly sip a carbonated drink or water when feeling nauseous.
+Slowly sip a carbonated drink or water.

 Drink ginger root and peppermint teas.
 Avoid chamomile and green teas.

 Take vitamin B6 25-50 mg three times a day and Unisom 12.5 mg at bedtime.
 Unisom makes two sleep aids and we want you to take doxylamine not diphenhydramine.